A recent UN report on biodiversity found around 1 million animal and plant species are now threatened with extinction, many within the last decade.

 Fragile desert ecosystems are some of the most biodiverse landscapes on the planet.
 They might have answers to a drying and heating world.

-To survive, they require tenacity and remarkable adaptations from their inhabitants.
-Since desert plants and animals have to survive searing drought, high winds, and intense heat or cold, they've evolved specific strategies for thriving in a harsh environment.
-Biocrusts, or biological soil crusts, are collections of cyanobacteria, lichens, mosses, and other organisms that cover the fine, sandy soils of arid regions.
-Collectively, they form layers — crusts — across the desert floor harboring much needed nutrients and moisture for desert plants.
-Biocrusts essentially hold these desert ecosystems together.
+To survive, these organisms require tenacity and remarkable adaptations.
+Since desert plants and animals endure searing drought, high winds, and extreme temperatures, they have developed specific strategies for thriving in such harsh conditions.
+Biocrusts, or biological soil crusts, consist of cyanobacteria, lichens, mosses, and other organisms that cover the fine, sandy soils of arid regions.
+Together, they form layers — crusts — across the desert floor, providing essential nutrients and moisture for desert plants.
+Biocrusts effectively hold these desert ecosystems together.

-Recent research has found plant health is directly proportional to the beneficial microbe health that exists in the soil.
-In arid soils, the beneficial microbes are generally in the top centimeter of soil crust.
+Recent research has found that plant health is directly proportional to the health of beneficial microbes in the soil.
+In arid soils, beneficial microbes are generally in the top centimeter of the soil crust.
 According to a recent estimate, biological soil crusts (biocrusts) currently cover about 12% of Earth's terrestrial surface and about 30% of all dryland soils (Rodriguez‐Caballero et al., 2018a).

 Where biocrusts have been diminished, native grasses are reacting negatively to worsening, long-term drought conditions.
 Issues with overuse by livestock and introduced species are further stressing these systems resulting in lower biodiversity, which can have serious impacts on the entire ecosystem.